sgalg/Genomica/README.md

-# The version 2.0.0 of Genomica has been released
+# Version 2.0.0 of Genomica has been released

 ## Major updates: